maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 1. what did you do yesterday to achieve goals
 2. what will you do today to achieve goals
 3. what are your impediments to doing it

 - it's not a status update
 * PM does not interrupt can only attend

 ## Story Points

-it's ok to allocate points to customer service story if at this time the client needs a lot of help
+It's ok to allocate points to customer service story if at this time the client needs a lot of help.

 ## Retrospective

-- 1 hour for 2 week sprint
+- 1 hour in length for 2 week sprint
-- 2 hours for 4 week sprint
+- 2 hours in length for 4 week sprint

+### Discuss

 - what went well
 - what went wrong
 - what could be improved

-* mistakes are not personal, it's made as a team
+Remember mistakes are not personal, success and failure is created as a team.

 ![schedule](/assets/img/uploads/agile_11.png)

 ## User Stories

     As a <end user>
     I want to <desired action>
     so that <desired benefit>

     Who: needs it
     What: do they want
     Why: do they need it

-Story must be actionable before you can begin
+Story must be actionable before you can begin so define acceptance criteria.

-Define acceptance criteria.
 If you finish the criteria then the story is done.

 Go deeper with *INVEST*

-Independent: does not depend on other stories, can be done alone
+**Independent:** does not depend on other stories, can be done alone
-Negotiable: If after talking to the team you have a better idea you should be able to change the story.
+**Negotiable:** if after talking to the team you have a better idea you should be able to change the story
-Valuable: has value to users
+**Valuable:** has value to users
-Estimatable: can determine how much complexity this story has
+**Estimatable:** can determine how much complexity this story has
-Small: can finish in a few days
+**Small:** can finish in a few days
-Testable: how do I know it works well
+**Testable:** how do I know it works well

 ## Velocity